KABOSScodes/apm_projects/chapters/ChapterNotes.md

   - The uncertainty of the test set can be considerably large to the point where different test sets may produce very different results.
 - Resampling methods can produce reasonable predictions of how well the model will perform on future samples.

+**Choosing a Resampling Method**

+- No single resampling method is uniformly best — the choice depends on sample size, computational cost, and purpose.
+- **Small sample sizes:**
+  - Use **repeated 10-fold cross-validation**.
+  - Offers good bias–variance balance and low computational cost.
+- **Model comparison (not just performance estimation):**
+  - Use a **bootstrap method** — it provides very low variance in estimates.
+- **Large sample sizes:**
+  - Differences between resampling methods are minor and computational is of great importance.
+  - **Simple 10-fold cross-validation** is efficient, low-bias, and typically sufficient.

 ---